vipulshetty/Amazon-Clone/README.md

 I will with high possibility add more features in the upcoming days.

 💻 Tech stack:
-React.js
+React.js,
-Tailwind CSS
+Tailwind CSS,
-Redux Toolkit
+Redux Toolkit,
-Firebase Authentication
+Firebase Authentication,